 In Newport, take a stroll through the Historic East Row neighborhood, home to the whimsical Newport Fairy Doors Tour.
 Tiny fairy doors are tucked throughout the area, and half the fun is spotting them.
 In Covington, history comes alive through the Covington Black History Tour, which highlights the accomplishments and stories of Covington’s African American community through art, architecture, and landmarks.
 And for an iconic Northern Kentucky experience, don’t miss the Roebling Adventure, where you can learn about the famous John A. Roebling Suspension Bridge and the visionary architect behind it.

-These strolls are equal parts scenic, educational, and just plain fun.
+These self-guided strolls are equal parts scenic, educational, and just plain fun.

 Bold Art Experiences Around Every Turn